leoselig/redux-entitize/README.md

 );
 ```

-Then finally, to use the entities in your components, `redux-entitize` provides selectors.
+`redux-entitize` provides selectors to access entities from the state.

 ```javascript
 // selectors.js